iandunn/WordPress-Skeleton/README.md

 	RewriteCond %{REQUEST_FILENAME} !-d
 	RewriteCond %{REQUEST_FILENAME} !-f
 	RewriteRule wp-content/uploads/(.*) http://example.org/wp-content/uploads/$1 [NC,L]
-* Because DISALLOW_FILE_MODS removes the update notices, maybe put in something to display them again try core ticket first though
+* If #25219-core not accepted, maybe put in something to display notices. could probably be separate plugin released in repo.
-* When 3.5 comes out, test this in WPMS.
-	* Probably need to add blogs.dir stuff to gitignore
-	* Maybe add config for network setup to wp-config, but commented out?
-	* Also update playground/wpms
 * Consider leaving WP_DEBUG on in production, but logged instead of displayed?
 	* http://wordpress.org/support/topic/errors-when-using-wp_debug?replies=17
 * Review updates to upstream and other forks too see what should be merged
-* Remove 3rd party Akismet submodule as a security precaution
-	* Remove from features
 * Since .htaccess is versioned, add an example of setting up rules based on whether the site is dev/staging/production. e.g, htauth
 	* Use dev as the fallback/default in the condition, not production
-* Add more default plugins
+* Add default plugins
 	* Akismet
 	* WP Super Cache or W3 Total Cache
-	* bwp-minify
 	* Login Security Solution
 	* WordFence
 	* Google Authenticator